Samanabad: Sports

 Several sports facilities are provided to the residents in Samanabad.
 The most common sports played in Samanabad are cricket and football.
 Samanabad Sports Arena has been established which provides facilities such as badminton, gym, squash, table tennis, taekwando, aerobics and snooker to the members.
 There are playgrounds at different locations in Samanabad, where several tournaments of football and cricket are held.

 Sites of interest and importance

-The Khizra Mosque in Samanabad, one of the oldest yet most popular mosque of the locality.
+The Khizra Mosque in Samanabad, one of the oldest mosques of the locality.

 The three most important main roads of Samanabad in terms of commercial activity include: